Seven Pilgrim Churches of Rome

-As the home of the Pope and the Catholic curia, as well as the locus of many sites and relics of veneration related to apostles, saints and Christian martyrs, Rome had long been a destination for pilgrims.
-The Via Francigena was an ancient pilgrim route between England and Rome.
+As the home of the Pope and the Catholic Curia, as well as the locus of many sites and relics of veneration related to apostles, saints and Christian martyrs, Rome had long been a destination for pilgrims.
+The Via Francigena was an ancient pilgrim route from England to Rome.
 It was customary to end the pilgrimage with a visit to the tombs of Saints Peter and Paul.
 Periodically, some were moved to travel to Rome for the spiritual benefits accrued during a Jubilee.
 These indulgences sometimes required a visit to a specific church or churches.
 Pilgrims need not visit each church.

 Origin of the itinerary

-The tradition of visiting all seven churches was started by Philip Neri around 1553 in order to combine conviviality and the sharing of a common religious experience through discovering of the heritage of the early Saints.
+The tradition of visiting all seven churches was started by St. Philip Neri around 1553 in order to combine conviviality and the sharing of a common religious experience through discovering of the heritage of the early Saints.
 Neri drew up an itinerary that included visits to St. Peter's Basilica, then St. Paul Outside-the-Walls, St. Sebastian's, St. John Lateran, Holy Cross-in-Jerusalem, St. Lawrence-Outside-the Walls and finally St. Mary Major.
 He and a few friends and acquaintances would gather before dawn and set out on their walk.
 At each church, there would be prayer, hymn singing and a brief sermon by Neri.

 A simple meal was pre-arranged at the gardens of the Villa Mattei.
 The Mattei family opened their grounds for pilgrims to rest in and provided them with bread, wine, cheese, eggs, apples and salami.
 During these "picnics", musicians would play and singers would perform.
 These pilgrimages were designed to be a counterpoint to the raucous behavior of Carnival.